evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 The Honda Prologue AWD, with dimensions of 4877 mm in length, 1989 mm in width, and 1634 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
 The Honda Prologue AWD is available in a total of 7 paint colors, including solid, metallic, and pearlescent options.

-You can select from multiple wheel designs, all available in the same size, on the Honda Prologue AWD, allowing you to personalize your vehicle to match your style and driving preferences.
+The Honda Prologue AWD offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

+- 255/60 tires on 19" rims
 - 275/45 tires on 21" rims

+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
-The electric-powered liftgate has a kick-sensor as optional equipment, making it possible to open it by just kicking the foot under the tailgate.
+You can choose an option to have the liftgate electrically powered.
+You can also have the liftgate with a kick sensor, making it possible to open it by just kicking the foot under the tailgate.

 There are two different roof options to select from.
 The standard roof has a large panoramic roof extending from the front to the rear.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.
 As an option, you can order this model with a panoramic roof that can be opened.
 The glass has two panels.
 One over the first and the second rows, and occupants can open the front part.
 It has an electric curtain that occupants can use to protect against the sun.